Mary Brandon, Baroness Monteagle: Lady-in-waiting

 She spent most of her time at the royal court where she served as a favoured lady-in-waiting to Queen Jane Seymour, who made her a present of some jewellery.
-Her portrait was drawn by Flemish painter, Hans Holbein the Younger.
+Her portrait was drawn by German painter, Hans Holbein the Younger.

 In 1538, her husband complained to Thomas Cromwell about misbehaviour on her part, but nothing ever came of the allegations.

 Mary Brandon died sometime between 1540 and 1544.
 Her husband died on 18 August 1560.